lqueryvg/sud/readme.txt

 Candidate Lines (TODO)

-    If the only candidates for a value in a box lie on a line, the same value in other boxes on the same line can be eliminated.
+    The only candidates for a value in a box lie on a line (i.e. row or column), so the same value in other boxes on the same line can be eliminated.

     Creating an index for each box listing the